Mount Kilimanjaro is a relatively safe mountain to hike. But unfortunately, people do die every year on Kilimanjaro.

 How many people die on Kilimanjaro every year?

 Around 3-10 people on average die on the slopes of Mount Kilimanjaro every year.
-Bear in mind that as many as 30,000 people climb Kilimanjaro every year, which means that the odds are statistically in your favour with surviving the summit.
+Bear in mind that as many as 30,000 people climb Kilimanjaro every year, which means that this is only around 0.03%.
+The odds are statistically in your favour.

 What causes people to die on Kilimanjaro every year?

-Most Kilimanjaro deaths are caused every year by people suffering from severe altitude sickness.
-Pre-existing health issues resulting in heart attacks also occur sometimes.
-Certain routes on Kilimanjaro like the Western Breach are also more susceptible to rock falls, which can injure and kill climbers.
+Most Kilimanjaro deaths are caused by severe altitude sickness.
+Pre-existing health issues resulting in heart attacks also contribute to these numbers.
 Climbers with pre-existing medical conditions should take extra care while trekking up Kilimanjaro and ensure they carry the necessary medication and a first aid kit in their backpacks.

-Health Tip: In order to make your Kilimanjaro climb as safe as possible, you should book a climbing tour for 7-8 days?
+Health Tip: In order to make your Kilimanjaro climb as safe as possible, you should book a 7-8 day route.
 That way, your body will have lots of time to acclimate properly to the higher altitude.

 Is Mount Kilimanjaro safe to climb?